 - Magnesium: 8% of the DV

-2. Antioxidants works as health benefits of bananas
+2. Antioxidants work as health benefits of bananas

 Bananas are a good source of dietary antioxidants, as are other fruits and vegetables.
 They also include some powerful and strong antioxidants like flavonoids and amines.